sio2Graphs/Power-BI-Examples/README.md

 * Desktop: Filter by Week
 * Desktop: Standard Theme
 * Desktop: Tooltip Theme
-* Custom Visual api 5.2  (Visual display was set up to illustrate implementation.
+* Custom Visual: formattingModel api 5.2
+(Visual display was set up to illustrate implementation.
 It is neither dynamic nor exact to the framing.)
 *** ESLint
 *** new FormattingPane
 *** contextMenu